-Is it time for urologists to begin to rethink the radical cystectomy and begin to explore trimodality therapy?
+Is it time for urologists to begin to rethink radical cystectomy and begin to explore trimodality therapy?
 Maybe — maybe not — it depends on who you ask.
 Let’s go over a few things first, though, before we jump right in.

 (TMT) Trimodality Therapy is not some radical new line of treatment.
 The “Tri” stands for three “modalities” of treatment: chemotherapy, radiotherapy, and surgery.
 And again, while nothing new, the treatments used in combination to fight Invasive Bladder Cancer are a course of treatment that allows the patient to keep their bladder rather than have it removed.

 (RC) Radical Cystectomy is typically the removal of the entire bladder, lymph nodes in proximity to the bladder, part of the urethra, and any organ tissue in proximity that does or could have cancerous cells.

-For women, it can — but not always — entail uterus, ovaries, fallopian tubes, and part of the vagina being removed.
+For women, it can — but not always — entail uterus, ovaries, fallopian tubes, and part of the vagina is being removed.

 For men, it can — but not always — entail prostate, seminal vesicles, part of the vas deferens being removed.